GabrielRoquigny/RoverKata/README.md

   |^| | |
   -------
   ```
 5. Rover can do 1,2,3 and 4 multiple time.
-Exemple:
+Example:

   ```
   -------